Avi Nesher: Film career

 In 1985, Nesher produced Shovrim, about a group of youngsters making a Rock opera parody film of the biblical story of David and Goliath.

-After seeing Rage & Glory, producer Dino De Laurentis convinced Nesher to come to Hollywood.
+After seeing Rage and Glory, producer Dino De Laurentis convinced Nesher to come to Hollywood.
 Consequently, Nesher wrote and directed the sci-fi mystery Timebomb for MGM (produced by Rafaella De Laurentiis) and starring Michael Biehn.
 In 1993 he directed Doppelganger for 20th Century Fox, starring Drew Barrymore.
 Both films won prizes at the Avoriaz Science Fiction and Fantasy Festival in France.

 In 1998, Nesher wrote, produced and directed the independent feature Taxman the story of tax investigator Al Benjamin (played by Joe Pantoliano) who stumbles over a series of bloody murders and gets involved in an investigation with a rookie cop.
 The New York Times called the film "A delight...a charmer of a mystery" and Jeffrey Lyons of NBC called it "A cinematic gem...Not to be missed!"

 In 2002, he directed for Miramax/Dimension the horror film Ritual starring Jennifer Grey and Tim Curry.

 In 2004, Nesher directed, produced and wrote Turn Left at the End of the World, a film about a small town in the Negev during the 1960s and the struggle of the Moroccan and Indian Jews who live there.
 The film starred Neta Garty, Liraz Cherki, and Ruby Porat-Shoval.
 The movie was nominated for 8 Israeli Academy awards and won three.

 In 2005, Nesher directed the experimental political documentary Oriental about the Camp David Accords and won the "Spirit of Freedom" award at the Jerusalem Film Festival.
 It was described as "brilliant and original" by The Jerusalem Post, which called Nesher "Israel's most innovative filmmaker."